Health and Fitness

 Middle Level Programs--Expanding on the Base

 Students at the middle level continue to progress through a pre-planned sequence of age-appropriate activities.
 At this level, students participate in a variety of challenging activities presented in short units.
 Activities include racquet sports, individual and partner/team activities, rhythmic movements, and leisure activities such as golf, bowling, archery, and circus arts.
-In addition, each student learns how to practice a physically-active lifestyle and to understand the relationship between physical activity and health through a lifetime.
+In addition, each student learns how to practice a physically-active lifestyle and to understand the relationship between physical activity and health.

-Health-related fitness is expanded upon with the development of initial “Personal Health and Fitness Plans”.
-These plans are designed to set the stage for the development of a “Personal Health and Fitness Plan” at the high school level.
+Health-related fitness is expanded upon with the development of an initial “Personal Health and Fitness Plan."
+The plan is designed to set the stage for the development of a “Personal Health and Fitness Plan” at the high school level.
 These plans meet state requirements and represent the culmination of the comprehensive K-12 program.

 Elementary Programs--A Successful Foundation

-Elementary students in the Olympia School District are guaranteed quality instruction in a planned sequential physical education program.
-Highly qualified specialist provide instruction based on a district approved curriculum that includes a sequence of developmentally appropriate activities for students kindergarten through fifth grade.
+Elementary students in the Olympia School District receive quality instruction in a planned sequential physical education program.
+Highly qualified specialists provide instruction based on a district approved curriculum that includes a sequence of developmentally appropriate activities for students in kindergarten through fifth grade.
 All activities are presented in a safe, non-threatening learning environment.

-Elementary specialist participate in regular professional development training sessions that focus on child-sensitive and positive methods of classroom management, integration of cross-curricular academic skills, teaching strategies that promote physical activity, and precautions necessary for providing a safe environment for student participation.
+Elementary specialists participate in regular professional development that focus on child-sensitive and positive methods of classroom management, integration of cross-curricular academic skills, teaching strategies that promote physical activity, and precautions necessary for providing a safe environment for student participation.

-The focus of the classroom-based health education component provides a solid foundation of information, knowledge and skills through an age-appropriate curriculum.
-At the prinary level lessons focus on positive health practices, safety, prevention of communicable disease, oral health, and nutrition.
-At the intermediate level students review the basic health principles and focus on conflict resolution skills, decision making, alcohol and other drug prevention, personal safety, growth and development and HIV/STI prevention.
+Classroom-based health education provides a solid foundation of information, knowledge and skills through an age-appropriate curriculum.
+At the primary level lessons focus on positive health practices, safety, prevention of communicable disease, oral health and nutrition.
+At the intermediate level students review basic health principles and focus on conflict resolution skills, decision making, alcohol and other drug prevention, personal safety, growth and development and HIV/STI prevention.